 b.
-Turn on the transmitter power by inserting the black-colored key into the power key slot (located on the top right hand side of the transmitter handset), and rotate it clockwise to "On" position.
+Turn on the transmitter power by inserting the black-colored key into the power key slot (located on the top right hand side of the transmitter handset) and rotate it clockwise to the "On" position.

-- c.
-After turning on the transmitter power, check the Status LED on the transmitter handset for any sign of system irregularities (refer to "Status Light Indicators & Warnings" on page 36).
-If the system is normal the Status LED will light up green for two (2) seconds. - d.
-If there are no signs of any system irregularities, then rotate the power key further clockwise to "Start" position for up to 2 seconds.
-This will activate the receiver MAIN (depends on JP3 setting on page 27).
+- After turning on the transmitter power, check the Status LED on the transmitter handset for any sign of system irregularities (refer to "Status Light Indicators & Warnings" on page 37).
+If the system is normal, the Status LED will light up green for two (2) seconds. - d.
+If there are no signs of any system irregularities, then rotate the power key further clockwise to "Start" position for up to 2 seconds this will activate the receiver MAIN (depends on JP3 setting on page 27).
 Thereafter, the same "Start" position will become an auxiliary function with momentary contact (refer to page 23).

-- Now press any push button on the transmitter handset to operate the crane or equipment.
-During transmitter inactivity (push buttons not pressed), the transmitter will automatically switch to standby mode, with an orange blink on the Status LED every 4second interval. - f.
+- e.
+Now press any push button on the transmitter handset to operate the crane or equipment.
+During transmitter inactivity (push buttons not pressed), the transmitter will automatically switch to standby mode, with an orange blink on the Status LED at every 4-second interval. - f.
 In case of an emergency, pressing the red emergency stop button will immediately disconnect the receiver mainline (Status LED blinks red).
-To reset the emergency stop button, just rotate the red button either clockwise or counter-clockwise; it will pop up.
-When the green light appears, rotate the power key to the "Start" position to resume operation (depends on JP3 setting on page 27). - After 5 minutes of inactivity (push button not pressed) the receiver MAIN will be disconnected temporarily (depends on JP1 & JP2 settings on page 27).
-To resume operation just rotate the power key switch to START position to reconnect the receiver MAIN. - Turn off the transmitter power by rotating the power key counter-clockwise to "Off" position; it will disconnect the transmitter power and the receiver MAIN altogether.
+To reset the emergency stop button, just rotate the red button either clockwise or counter-clockwise so it pops up.
+When the green light appears, rotate the power key to "Start" position to resume operation (depends on JP3 setting on page 27). - g.
+After 5 minutes of inactivity (push buttons have not been pressed) the receiver MAIN will be disconnected temporarily (depends on JP1 & JP2 settings on page 27).
+To resume operation just rotate the power key switch to START position to reconnect the receiver MAIN. - h.
+Turn off the transmitter power by rotating the power key counter-clockwise to the "Off" position; it will disconnect the transmitter power and the receiver MAIN altogether.
 Turn it further counter-clockwise to release the key.

-7.1.2 A/B Selector Push Button Operating Procedure
+7.1.2 Tandem Select Operating Procedure